MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/specify-runtime-requirements.md

 > [!NOTE]
 >
-> The ability to specify Microsoft 365 host runtime requirements in app manifest is in [public developer preview](../resources/schema/manifest-schema-dev-preview.md).
+> The ability to specify Microsoft 365 host runtime requirements in app manifest (previously called Teams app manifest) is in [public developer preview](../resources/schema/manifest-schema-dev-preview.md).

 If you have a Microsoft Teams app that contains a personal tab or message extension, you can easily [extend it to run across additional Microsoft 365 hosts](./overview.md), including Microsoft Outlook and Microsoft 365 app.
 When you upgrade your Teams app to use app manifest version 1.13 or higher, your app is available in other Microsoft 365 application hosts by default.
 However, if your app also includes components that aren't yet supported across other Microsoft 365 hosts, your app might only partially load, resulting in unplanned and unsupported user experiences.